Cottage Cheese Pudding

 This post may contain affiliate links.
 See my disclosure policy.

-This cottage cheese pudding is super creamy and delicious and packs in over 25 grams of protein per serving!
+This 3 ingredient cottage cheese pudding is super creamy and full of chocolate flavor.
+It takes seconds to make and packs in over 25 grams of protein per serve.

 Table of Contents